Terms of Business

 Full Financial Review

-This is intended as a discussion document to help assist you in making decisions in terms of your priorities and objectives.
+We will provide a suitability report or letter which is intended as a discussion document to help assist you in making decisions in terms of your priorities and objectives.

-If you specifically instruct CBWM that you do not to wish to discuss a particular area of financial advice, and that area should not form part of the advice given, this will be considered to be ‘limited advice’.
+If you specifically instruct CBWM that you do not wish to discuss a particular area of financial advice, and that area should not form part of the advice given, this will be considered to be ‘limited advice’.

 - In which case, the standard advice process stages will still be followed, but specifically in relation to the requested area.